AndrewConway/ConcreteSTV/README.md

 - **Federal** Federal Senate, my interpretation of the correct rules.
 - **AEC2013** Possibly buggy rules used by AEC in 2013 Federal Senate election
 - **AEC2016** Buggy rules used by AEC in 2016 Federal Senate election
-- **AEC2019** Probably Buggy rules used by AEC in 2019 Federal Senate election
+- **AEC2019** Buggy rules used by AEC in 2019 Federal Senate election
 - **ACTPre2020** Rules used for ACT Legislative Assembly by ElectionsACT prior to 2020.
 - **ACT2020** Very buggy rules used by ElectionsACT in 2020
 - **ACT2021** Rules that should have been used by ElectionsACT in 2020 and were used for the 2021 recount.
+- **NSWLocalGov2021** My dubious and poorly tested interpretation of the new, very ambiguous, legislation for NSW local government elections introduced before the 2021 elections.

 This list is expected to grow as ConcreteSTV supports more jurisdictions.